-PART I -- SIGNS AND SYMPTOMS OF A CONCUSSION
+Part I - SIGNS AND SYMPTOMS OF A CONCUSSION

-- A concussion should be suspected if any one or more of the following signs or symptoms are present, or if the coach/evaluator is unsure.
+- A concussion should be suspected if any one or more of the following signs or symptoms are present, OR if the coach/evaluator is unsure.

 - 1. Signs of a concussion may include (what the athlete looks like):

-- Confusion / disorientation / irritability
+- Confusion/disorientation/irritability

-- Trouble resting / getting comfortable
+- Trouble resting/getting comfortable

 - Lack of concentration

-- Slow response / drowsiness
+- Slow response/drowsiness

-- Incoherent / slurred speech
+- Incoherent/ slurred speech

-- Slow / clumsy movements
+- Slow/clumsy movements

 - Loss of consciousness

-- Amnesia / memory problems
+- Amnesia/memory problems

-- Act silly / combative / aggressive
+- Act silly/combative/aggressive

 - Repeatedly ask same questions

 - Dazed appearance

-- Restless / irritable
+- Restless/irritable

 - Constant attempts to return to play

 - Constant motion

-- Disproportionate / inappropriate reactions
+- Disproportionate/inappropriate reactions

 - Balance problems

-- 2. Symptoms of a concussion may include (what the athlete reports):
+2. Symptoms of a concussion may include (what the athlete reports):

 - Headache or dizziness

 - Nausea or vomiting

 - Blurred or double vision

-- Over sensitivity to sound / light / touch
+- Oversensitivity to sound/light/touch

 - Ringing in ears

 - Feeling foggy or groggy

-Note: Public Act No. 10-62 requires that a coach MUST immediately remove a student-athlete from participating in any intramural or interscholastic athletic activity who (A) is observed to exhibit signs, symptoms or behaviors consistent with a concussion following a suspected blow to the head or body, or (B) is diagnosed with a concussion, regardless of when such concussion or head injury may have occurred.
+Note: Public Act No. 14-66 requires that a coach MUST immediately remove a student- athlete from participating in any intramural or interscholastic athletic activity who (A) is observed to exhibit signs, symptoms or behaviors consistent with a concussion following a suspected blow to the head or body, or (B) is diagnosed with a concussion, regardless of when such concussion or head injury may have occurred.
+Upon removal of the athlete a qualified school employee must notify the parent or legal guardian within 24 hours that the student athletes has exhibited the signs and symptoms of a concussion.

-PART II - RETURN TO PARTICIPATION (RTP)
+Part II - RETURN TO PARTICIPATION (RTP)

-- Currently, it is impossible to accurately predict how long concussions will last.
+Currently, it is impossible to accurately predict how long concussions will last.
 There must be full recovery before someone is allowed to return to participation.
 Connecticut Law now requires that no athlete may resume participation until they have received written medical clearance from a licensed health care professional (Physician, Physician Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions.